How To Clean Makeup Brushes: A Beautiful Step-by-Step Guide

 It’s not uncommon for an imbalance to occur within this microbiome, triggering the skin’s own bacterial overgrowth.
 “Using dirty brushes or sharing brushes may introduce new bacteria on the face,” Dr. Asgarpour says, adding that the overgrowth of microorganisms on makeup and makeup brushes has the potential to lead to infections of the skin and eyes.

 What the data say about our makeup applicator habits

-In a 2015 online survey conducted by Harris Poll on behalf of Anisa International, a global company that develops beauty tools and solutions, researchers asked 1,113 women about their makeup habits, and over half said they regularly used makeup brushes.
+One study of cosmetic brushes noted the rate of bacterial contamination to be higher than fungus or yeast.
+In a 2015 online survey conducted by Harris Poll on behalf of Anisa International (a global company that develops beauty tools and solutions), researchers asked 1,113 women about their makeup habits.
+Over half of respondents reported they regularly used makeup brushes.

-However, nearly two in three people surveyed confessed that they clean their brushes somewhere between less than once a month and never.
-Enter: skin infections.
+However—nearly two in three respondents confessed that they clean their brushes anywhere between “less than once a month” and “never.”

-Around 80 to 90 percent of the items tested were positive for Staphylococcus aureus (staph), Citrobacter freundii, or Escherichia coli (E. coli)—bacteria that can cause dangerous infections in healthy people and may be life-threatening for those who have compromised immune systems.
+Around 80% to 90% of the items tested were positive for Staphylococcus aureus (staph), Citrobacter freundii, or Escherichia coli (E. coli)—bacteria that can cause dangerous infections in healthy people and may be life-threatening for those who have compromised immune systems.

 Makeup tools can also harbor impetigo, ringworm, and other contagious bugs.

 “People should definitely be cleansing any tool they take to their face,” she says.
 This includes not just makeup brushes but also sponges, acne extraction tools, electric cleansing brushes, razors, and anything else you regularly use on your skin, she says.
 “When bristles on a brush begin to fray and show signs of wear, it is time to discard,” Dr. Asgarpour says.

 To start, how frequently should we be cleaning our makeup application tools?